Skip to main content

 Pricing, Limits, and Best Practices

 LangSmith offers a free tier that is generous enough for development and small-scale production.
 The free tier includes a monthly trace allowance with limited retention.
-Paid tiers remove volume limits and extend data retention significantly.
+Paid tiers remove volume limits and extend data retention.

 Here is a single script that demonstrates the core LangSmith workflow: setup, tracing, custom functions, evaluation dataset creation, and running evaluations.
 Replace the API keys with your own before running.